CQC We and I Statements

 - Local Government and Social Care Ombudsman;

-- consumer websites providing people with information and advice, including on managing their finances well, for example which.co.uk/elderly-care
+- consumer websites providing people with information and advice, including on managing their finances well, for example Later Life Care (Which?)

 - national charities and advice services for carers, for example Carers UK or Age UK

 Some national providers offer free access to tools, resources and information that can be integrated into local authority websites or delivered in paper format.
-The local authority should explore how best to utilise partnership opportunities with national providers.
 Referral or signposting to national sources however should only occur where deemed to be in the person’s best interests.
-It should not take the place of local services necessary for the local authority to discharge its duty under the Act.
-Local authorities will need to find the appropriate balance between local and national provision to cost-effectively meet their local need.